 The narrative gets switched back and forth between the past that takes place in the Enchanted Forest and the present that takes place in Storybrooke, and the truth is soon revealed: the Evil Queen won, and (most of) the citizens of the Enchanted Forest now suffer Laser-Guided Amnesia in Storybrooke.
 Emma — who is revealed to be the daughter of Snow White and Prince Charming — is the only hope they have of restoring their happy endings and breaking the curse on Storybrooke.
-Much of the first season focuses on Henry trying to convince his mother that the curse is real, while Regina tries her best to prevent Emma from finding the truth.
+Much of the first season focuses on Henry trying to convince Emma that the curse is real, while Regina tries her best to prevent Emma from finding the truth.
 At the same time, we learn more about the citizens of Storybrooke and their Enchanted Forest counterparts.

-And that's just the beginning of a grand fairy tale of hope, family, death, redemption and many twists and turns.
+And that's just the beginning of a grand fairy tale of hope, family, death, redemption, and many twists and turns.

 Since ABC is owned by Disney, many of the characters are based specifically on their versions from the Disney Animated Canon, or deliberately altered from them to subvert audience expectations.

 The show is also developing an Expanded Universe starting with Reawakened, a tie-in novel based on the first season.
 Marvel Comics is also creating a series of graphic novels based on the show.
 A Spin-Off series was greenlit for the 2013-2014 season, Once Upon a Time in Wonderland, which gives Alice's Adventures in Wonderland the treatment that the original gives Snow White and myriad other fairy tales.
 In February 2018, it was confirmed that the in-progress season would be the last one.
 It ended its run in May 2018 after 7 seasons.

 Has a recap page now.

 Once Upon a Time subpages:

 - Tropes E to F

 - Tropes I to L

 - Tropes M to P